-An Approach for Solving the Base Station Placement Problem using Particle Swarm
+Solving the Base Station Placement Problem by Means of Swarm Intelligence

-Intelligence

-Marcos Talau CPGEI Federal University of Technology Dois Vizinhos, Brazil e-mail: talau@users.sourceforge.net Emilio C. G. Wille CPGEI Federal University of Technology Curitiba, Brazil e-mail: ewille@utfpr.edu.br Heitor S. Lopes CPGEI Federal University of Technology Curitiba, Brazil e-mail: hslopes@utfpr.edu.br
+Marcos Talau Federal Univ. of Technol.
+Paraná Curitiba, Brazil Email: marcostalau@gmail.com Emilio C. G. Wille Federal Univ. of Technol.
+Paraná Curitiba, Brazil Email: ewille@utfpr.edu.br Heitor S. Lopes Federal Univer.of Technol.
+Paraná Curitiba, Brazil Email: hslopes@utfpr.edu.br

-Abstract- A large amount of studies deals with the base station placement problem (BSP), but few studies involve the selection of base stations to meet a set of users.
-This paper presents an approach for solving BSP problems in an indoor environment, aiming at meeting a set of users, with a minimum number of base stations, using a binary particle swarm optimization (PSO).
+Abstract-The base station placement problem (BSP) is characterized as the most important issue to solve in planning a wireless network.
+It corresponds to a constrained combinatorial optimization problem, being classified as NP-hard.
+This paper presents a binary PSO approach for solving BSP problems in a CDMA indoor environment (with obstructions), aiming at serving a set of users, with a minimum number of base stations.
 A benchmark of four maps of increasing complexity was created for testing the system.
-Results of the binary PSO were compared with optimal solutions found by an exhaustive search algorithm.
-The computational results suggest that the PSO algorithm provides a quite efficient approach to obtain (near) optimal solutions with small computational effort.
+To evaluate the performance of our approach, PSO results are compared with the optimal solutions found by an exhaustive search (ES) procedure.
+Analytical results for a variety of problem instances suggest that the PSO algorithm presents a good tradeoff between processing times and results.